medvedevgroup/mutation-rate-intervals/README.md

 B evolves from a sequence A by independently mutating every nucleotide with probability r<sub>1</sub>.
 We then observe a variable X which may be one of the
 following:
-* the number of mutated k-mers
+* The number of mutated k-mers
-* the Jaccard between A and B
+* The Jaccard between A and B
-* the minsketch Jaccard estimate between A and B
+* The minsketch Jaccard estimate between A and B

 The software can be used to compute the following:
-* given a mutation rate r<sub>1</sub> and a desired significance level C (e.g. 95%), an interval such that the observed X lies in it with probability C
+* Given a mutation rate r<sub>1</sub> and a desired significance level C (e.g. 95%), an interval such that the observed X lies in it with probability C
 (i.e. a hypothesis test for X)
 * Given the observed value of X and a desired confidence C (e.g. 95%), an interval such that the mutation rate r<sub>1</sub> lies in it with probability C
 (i.e. a confidence interval for r<sub>1</sub>).